More free time in a day. More naps. More chocolate chip cookies.

 To that I reply, “The only way to do any writing ‘wrong’ is not to do it at all.”

-There are different levels of expectations for specific types of writing assignments: Informal Writing, which also includes Reaction Responses, Rough Drafts and Peer Feedback; Blog Posts; and Formal Projects.
+There are different levels of expectations for specific types of writing assignments: Informal Writing, which includes Reaction Responses, Rough Drafts and Peer Feedback; Blog Posts; and Formal Projects.

 Informal Writing, that done on your blog or shared document, is a low risk, high reward endeavor.
 Use this gift of writing prompts, drafting, or brainstorm time to explore your thoughts.
-You’re expected to cite quotes from source material, give examples of points you’re making, and edit for sentence-level errors.
+You’re expected to cite quotes and hyperlink, when possible, from source material, give examples of points you’re making, and edit for sentence-level errors.
 Frequently this informal writing becomes the rough draft for another project.
 Sometimes you’ll share this writing in small groups or read excerpts aloud.

 These will take the form of discourse within a small group shared document.
 This is your opportunity to practice informal written inquiry to think through assigned reading/viewing/listening.
 Assume an audience unfamiliar with the title and creator of the piece.
 Pick out specific passages or quotes to include in your reaction.
 Compare the piece to something else you’ve encountered that you like, or to a film or book, a song or game, a current event, a river or mountain or dish of food.
 Bring in the outside world to your reaction.
 Remember your audience.